A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Institute of Contemporary Art, Miami

-Tracy Snyder Molina: Check out the Institute of Contemporary Art, Miami's "Family Day” program offered on the third Sunday of every month.
+Tracy Snyder Molina said: Check out the Institute of Contemporary Art, Miami's "Family Day” program offered on the third Sunday of every month.
 This monthly program features interactive activities and performances for geared for all ages.

 Cost: Free admission, guests are encouraged to reserve tickets in advance.